 When a mom doesn’t take care of herself she won’t be happy or healthy.

 Moms need to be happy!
 And being a stay-at-home mom can be very lonely.
 Many moms who choose to stay at home with their children often say they feel as if they have lost their identity.

 For working moms, it’s hard because they hardly see their families and often feel overworked and tired.

 It’s because of everything that a mother does to take care of her family and put them first that they forget to take care of themselves which can lead to more stress and depression.
 And parenting while dealing with depression isn’t good for anybody.

 In our home we have a few different special needs going on along with typical parenting struggles.
-One of the biggest hurdle being high-functioning autism, which two children and I are all diagnosed with.
+One of the biggest hurdles being high-functioning autism, which my two children and I are all diagnosed with.
 And the second is my daughter’s ADHD which keeps her going all day and night long.

 Being an autism mom often makes my life very difficult and I have to muster up more and more patience to be able to get through each and every day.
 So having some time for myself and actually using that time for me and only me is a necessity.

 Every mom deserves some time out time to regroup.
 I once heard that being a mom was like having a car with the check engine light on.
 You don’t take the car in until it finally breaks down.
 And that is truly how many moms treat themselves.
 We need to remember that to be at our best we have to check our engines(haha).

 Here are 25 relaxing self-care ideas that will help moms to recharge their batteries and parent even better.